TammyAMcCauley/capstone-reproducibility/README.md

-## Capstone Reproducibility Homework
+## Capstone Research Project "Effects of Music on Mood"

-### William H. Knapp III
+### Tammy A McCauley

 #### Eastern Oregon University

-This github repository contains nearly everything you'll need to complete the homework you'll need to prepare to analyze your own data from your experiment.
+This github repository contains everything you will need to prepare an analysis and reproduce the Effects of Music on Mood experiment.

 Specifically, this repository contains the following directories and files.